ymarcov/Chili/README.md

 ### Feature Summary

-- Asynchronous I/O
+- Asynchronous I/O and request processing
 - Independent Read/Write throttling, both for the server as a whole and for individual connections
 - Supports streaming
-- Supports conditional message body fetching & rejection
+- Supports conditional request message body fetching & rejection
 - Supports cached responses for added efficiency
-- Efficient, does not overload the CPU or memory when not required
+- Does not overload the CPU or memory when not required
 - Uses modern C++ and is easy to use, and even to customize the code
 - Public API documented with Doxygen
 - Thoroughly tested with Google Test unit & integration tests, and also with Valgrind Memcheck